huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

 - ###### [Same Pre-training Loss, Better Downstream: Implicit Bias Matters for Language Models](https://proceedings.mlr.press/v202/liu23ao/liu23ao.pdf) (Liu et al., ICML 2023)

 - ###### [DoReMi: Optimizing Data Mixtures Speeds Up Language Model Pretraining](https://arxiv.org/pdf/2305.10429.pdf) (Xie et al., arxiv 2023)

+- ###### [Language Models represent Space and Time](2310.02207) (Gurnee et al., arxiv 2023)

+    In line with [Emergent World Representations - Exploring a Sequence Model Trained on a Synthetic Task](https://huynhvp.github.io/blog/2023/representation-probe/), this paper discovers that LLMs learn latent representations that are relevant to the input fed to it.
+Specifically, when feeding the names of locations in the world (e.g. cities, countries) into LLM, the spatial information (i.e. longitude and lattitude) of the locations are encoded in internal neurons.
+In other words, the coordianates of locations can be linearly recovered from the activations of the mid-to-late layers of LLMs.

 - ###### [Can Foundation Models Wrangle Your Data?](https://arxiv.org/pdf/2205.09911.pdf) (Narayan et al., VLDB 2023)